What Is the Best Dog Toothpaste?

 - What do I know about dog toothpastes?

-- Can the best dog toothpaste improve my dog’s health?
+- Can a good toothpaste improve my dog’s health?

 - Who should buy dog toothpaste?